How can I buy a Habitat home?

 Habitat does not want to sell you a home you cannot afford.
 We sell the homes at no profit based on the costs involved with building the home.
 Homeowners pay a small down payment.
 Monthly payments are set not to exceed 30% of your income including taxes and insurance upon time of closing.
 Each home has a resale restriction to protect Habitat for Humanity's investment.
-For more details please contact the Family Services coordinator.
+For more details please contact the Program Office.

 Will credit checks or background checks be conducted?

 Yes.
 Habitat checks the credit of applicants, we use the amount of debt on the credit report.
 We also order a criminal background and national sex offender registry checks on all adult household members.
 A criminal history does not automatically disqualify an applicant; any issues that come up in a background check will be considered on an individual basis.
 Habitat will verify employment, check credit and make an assessment as to whether Habitat is an appropriate program for the applicant(s).

 How do you define "family?"
 Do I need to have children to be approved?